Jake Diebler: Coaching career

-During his childhood, Diebler did not want to become a coach like his father, saying that he “tried to deny being a coach probably because I saw my dad as a coach.”
-He decided to become a coach after his junior season, citing the impact that other coaches around him have had throughout his life: "I knew then, it just kind of hit me and I was encouraged there by the staff when I played," he said.
-"I had these huge aspirations to own my own business.
-That was where I felt like I wanted to be, but I had a heart change and here I am.”“At the end of the day, the most influential people in my life has always been coaches.
-That goes back to my dad, Homer Drew, Bryce Drew, Thad Matta.
-These people have had a profound impact on my life.
-I want to have that same impact on players.
-That's why I coach.
-That's my motivation for coaching.
-My life has been changed by coaches; I want to have the same impact on guys.
-I've been fortunate to have had access to that so far in my life."

 Early coaching career

+Although he initially did not want to become a coach like his father, he eventually decided to pursue coaching during his junior season at Valparaiso.
 Diebler was first hired by his former college coach Homer Drew to be a student assistant with the team for the 2009–10 season.
 He was promoted to director of basketball operations for the 2010–11 season.
 The 2010–11 team won 23 games and was invited to the 2011 CIT tournament, where they lost to Iona in the first round.

 He was promoted yet again to assistant coach for Valparaiso to fill the spot of Bryce Drew, who was promoted to head coach due to Homer Drew's retirement.
 The 2011–12 team finished 22–12, won the Horizon League regular season championship, and made it to the 2012 NIT tournament, marking the second time that Valparaiso had made the National Invitational Tournament.
 They lost in the first round to Miami (FL).
 In his second year as assistant coach during the 2012–13 season, Valparaiso went 26–8, won the Horizon League regular season championship for the second year in a row, and also were the 2013 Horizon League tournament champions.
 They made the NCAA tournament for the first time in 9 years, where they lost in the second round to 3-seed Michigan State.

 Diebler left Valparaiso before the 2013–14 season to accept a position as the video coordinator for Ohio State under head coach Thad Matta.
 In his three years at Ohio State, they made 2 NCAA Tournaments while he was there and three winning seasons.
 He also trained professional basketball players like Aaron Craft, D'Angelo Russell, Evan Turner, Mike Conley, Jared Sullinger, Greg Oden, his brother Jon Diebler, Deshaun Thomas, Byron Mullins, and others.